benhoyt/prig/README.md

 https://example.com/wp-admin/
 ```

 To get help, run `prig` without any arguments or with the `-h` argument.
-Help output is copied below:
+Help output is copied below (this shows more examples as well):

 ```
 Prig v1.0.0 - Copyright (c) 2022 Ben Hoyt